 Our chilly growing conditions are perfect for sweet peas, ranunuculus, anemone, and peonies; and Bailey focuses most of our production on these crops.

 Bailey also gets along well with chickens, and oversees egg production for use in the bakery, where he is an expert taste tester and cookie dough scooper.

 In December 2016, Bailey launched FARMER BAILEY, a custom plug brokerage firm just for flower farmers!

 Thomas runs the Ardelia Farm & Co. bakery, sourcing the very best ingredients from other Vermont and regional farmers in order to create his farmers' market favorites, special occasion desserts, and wedding cakes.

 While Bailey is the macro-thinker of the operation, Thomas is the micro, finding great joy in every list, detail, and spreadsheet.
-He enjoys any opportunity to help Bailey in the flower fields, and is particularly partial to scabiosa.
+He enjoys any opportunity to help Bailey and the crew out in the flower fields and greenhouses, and is particularly partial to amaranth.